 While I think that some writers focus entirely too much on the particulars of scene setting and too little on their people (for example, high fantasy writers or hard sci-fi writers who spend countless pages describing the world or spaceship they’ve created, complete with maps and another language, and too little time on the characters), I think that specificity and attention to scene setting is essential in a story.

 Humans Are Wired To Identify With Place

 Place is very important to the human mind.
-And fleshing out your novel setting is just part of the writing craft.
+And fleshing out your scene setting is just part of the writing craft.
 If you’re not comfortable really writing a brand new setting for your story, at least give it a name and characteristics and details.
-Paragraph descriptions of setting on every page are clunky and dull and won’t engage the reader as much as action will, but you still need to give your story a sense of place with as many specific details as possible.
+Paragraph descriptions of setting on every page are clunky and dull and won’t engage the reader as much as action will, but you still need to give your story a sense of place with as many specific details as possible (more tips on writing descriptions here).
 In Valeria’s example, just “dark and gray” for a city isn’t going to be enough.
 Readers need more details to bring what’s in their mind’s eye to life as they’re reading.
 If that includes creating a fantasy version of your own city and calling it something else or doing careful research on other cities, then that’s what it will take.

 The Everyman Problem

 I’m familiar with the urge to make a place universal enough that the reader will think it’s their own town or city.
 This notion is why a lot of medieval literature and plays featured a character called Everyman.
 This Everyman character was supposed to stand in for the reader and symbolize the universal significance of the action and how it applied to a generic character who, literally, could be anyone and everyone.